How Packed Is It, Really?: Approximating the maximum load of the long segments in a quadtree

+where $\cE$ is a sufficiently large constant.
+If the $i$\th round failed, the algorithm goes on to the next round (i.e., by increasing $i$ by one).

-At the first round, $t = O(\log n)$, so one can use the algorithm of \lemref{silly} directly.
-If it finds some conflict list that contains more than $t$ segments at any point during the execution, it immediately reports that $t$ is too small and moves to the next round.
+Let $I$ be the first integer such that $r_i < n$ (i.e., $I = \Theta( \delta^{-1} \log n )$), and the algorithm starts with $i=I$.
+This first round, the algorithm uses \lemref{silly} directly.
+If it finds some conflict list (for $\SS$) that contains more than $8g^{}_i = 8 g_I^{}$ segments at any point during the execution, it concludes that $g_i$ is too small.
+Thus this round is be a failure, and it goes on to the next round.
 Otherwise, the algorithm computes $\maxSz$ exactly and returns its value.

-For larger values of $t$, the round begins by taking a random sample $\Sample \subseteq \SS$ of the segments.
-Each segment is included in $\Sample$ independently with probability

-The algorithm then calls the subroutine of \lemref{silly} with $\Sample$ as the list of segments and with $(1+\delta)t \prob$ as the threshold.
-If the output reveals that $\maxSzX{\Sample } > (1+\delta)t \prob$, then the guess $t$ is too small, and the algorithm continues to the next round.
+For later rounds, and larger values of $g_i$, the round begins by taking a random sample $\Sample_i \subseteq \SS$ of the segments.
+Each segment is included in $\Sample_i$ independently with probability $\prob_i= r_i / n$ (i.e., a random sample according to \lemref{estimate}).
+The algorithm then calls the subroutine of \lemref{silly} with $\Sample_i$ as the list of segments and with $U_i = 8 g_i \prob_i$ as the threshold.
+If the output reveals that $\maxSzX{\Sample } > U_i$, then the guess $g_i$ is too small, the round failed, and the algorithm continues to the next round.